-- 1. Be a high school or adult high school graduate with a minimum cumulative grade point average of 2.0; OR possess a HiSET diploma with a minimum score of 450 on all five sections, OR - 2.
-Be a currently enrolled student with a minimum cumulative grade point average of 2.0.
+- 1. Be a high school or adult high school graduate with a minimum cumulative grade point average of 2.0 - 2.
+Possess a HiSET diploma with a minimum total scaled score of 45 on all five subtests - 3.
+Possess a GED diploma with a minimum total score of 145 on each subject - 4.
+Be a currently enrolled student with a minimum cumulative grade point average of 2.0

-Note: NU applicants must have Hepatitis B immunization prior to the beginning of clinical experience.
+Note: Nursing Program applicants must have Hepatitis B immunization prior to the beginning of clinical experience.

-Exit Requirements - To be granted the Associate of Applied Science degree, the following must be fulfilled:
+Exit Requirements - To be granted the Associate of Applied Science degree, a student must: